Siege of the International Legations: Besieged

 The foreigners ransacked the Legation Quarter for food and other supplies.
 Food and water were adequate, although the foreigners without private food stocks subsisted on a steady diet of horsemeat and musty rice.
 However, the Chinese Christians, especially the Catholics, had a much harder time of it and by the end of the siege were starving.
 The Protestant missionaries took care of their converts, but the Chinese Catholics were mostly neglected.
 Medical supplies were scarce but a sizeable number of doctors and nurses, mostly missionaries, were present.

 American missionaries took over management of most necessities for life in the Legation Quarter, including food, water, sanitation, and health.
 MacDonald appointed Methodist Missionary Frank Gamewell as chief of the Fortifications Committee.
 Gamewell and his crew of "fighting parsons" were acclaimed for their defensive works surrounding the British Legation.

 About three miles distant from the Legation Quarter a similar siege took place at the Beitang or North Cathedral of the Roman Catholic Church.
 33 priests and nuns, 43 French and Italian soldiers under the command of Lieutenant Eugène Darcy, and more than 3,000 Chinese Christians held off the Chinese army and Boxers.
 In addition to Boxers, the cathedral was also attacked by Metropolitan Banner Manchus.
 Manchu Prince Zaiyi's Manchu bannermen in the Tiger and Divine Corps led attacks against the Catholic cathedral church.
-Manchu official Qixiu 啟秀 also led attacks against the cathedral.
+Manchu official Qixiu also led attacks against the cathedral.